Playbook Theme: Demand Notifications

 Note: Looking for a different design?
 Feel free to edit the HTML, CSS, or JS of the Dynamic Yield template, adjust it, and save your own template.

-- Select the Allocation › A/B Test to test between the variation you created in the previous step and a control group.
+- Select Allocation › A/B Test to test between the variation you created in the previous step and a control group.

 - Allocate the number of users to receive the control and the variation.
+We recommend allocating 10-15% to the control group.